ysharplanguage/JSONParser/README.md

 JSONParser
 ==========

-A minimalistic, fast JSON parser
+A minimalistic, and pretty fast JSON parser